Most of what you hear about copywriting is a lie.

 Another option is to start with a general community like Copychief.com and ask for advice on the best courses.
 You’ll get lots of current recommendations from copywriters who have taken the courses.

 3. Write some copy for yourself or friends

 Now it’s time to get some practice.

-If you have access to a traffic source like your own email list, blog, or Facebook group, you can try writing some copy for yourself, either promoting your own product or someone else’s.
+If you have access to a traffic source like your own email list, blog, or social media groups, you can try writing some persuasive copy for yourself, either promoting your own product or someone else’s.